Vivaldi would be totally astonished by the fame of his Four Seasons today.

-As a priest working in an orphanage, the majority of his music was heard by only a relatively small circle of people in Venice, and almost all of it was forgotten, lost or disregarded for nearly two centuries after his death.
+As a priest working in an orphanage, most of his music was only heard by a small circle of people in Venice, and almost all of it was forgotten, lost or disregarded for nearly two centuries after his death.

-VIVALDI The Four Seasons
+Antonio VIVALDI The Four Seasons

 *director for concerts up to and including 3 September